SelecTree: Tree Detail

 Longevity Less than 50 years.

-Leaves Lanceolate, Dark Green, Bronze or Gold, Deciduous.
+Leaves Lanceolate, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Pink, Rose or White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).